Rev. 8 Oct. 2015, Gen. 242

 The Cedar Glades Post Office was originally established as Harold Post Office on Feb.
 3, 1835.
 The name was officially changed to Cedar Glades Post Office on March 26, 1883.
 When Garland Co. was formed in 1873 from Hot Spring and Montgomery Counties, the sheriff of Montgomery Co. was a citizen of Cedar Glades.
 The new county line was placed so that the Sheriff, George H. Speer could continue to reside on his home place, southeast of Cedar Glades.
 The townships of Cedar Glades and Buckville, north of the Ouachita River, and Bear and Crystal Townships, south of the river remained a part of Montgomery Co. until 1917.
 A strong demand by the people living in this area resulted in a bill being introduced in the legislature by Sonny Davis, from Garland County to transfer these townships into Garland County.
 The bill became law and Cedar Glades, Buckville, Bear and Crystal Townships then became a part of Garland County.
 When this area was part of Montgomery Co., it was necessary, in order to travel to Mount Ida, the county seat, to cross the North Fork of the Ouachita River, the River itself, and the South Fork of the Ouachita, a total of nine times for citizens living on the north side, as there were no bridges spanning these streams.
 In the winter season, these streams were often swollen by wintry rains, making it almost impossible to cross.
 Source: "They Can't Go Home" and website http://www.rootsweb.com/~armontgo/buckville.htm.

 Moor as a given name is very unusual.
 It is interesting that a Moor Bagley married Mary Jane Graves in 1810 in Randolph Co. (later Jasper Co.), GA.
-Mary Jane was born about 1787 in Chesterfield Co., SC (just across the state line from Anson Co., NC), and was a granddaughter of Robert Graves (grandson of Thomas Graves and Ann Davenport, descended from Capt.
-Thomas Graves of VA).
+Mary Jane was born about 1787 in Chesterfield Co., SC (just across the state line from Anson Co., NC), and was a granddaughter of Robert Graves (grandson of Thomas Graves and Ann Davenport of genealogy 270)..

 Oregon Death Index, 1903-98, certificate no. 6.
 Her name was recorded as Adeline Bush.